Filipino Repatriation Act: History

 Along with Guam and Puerto Rico, the United States acquired the Philippines from Spain following the Spanish–American War in 1898 and it became United States territory.
 The Jones Act of 1916 made it official policy to grant Philippines independence and the Tydings–McDuffie Act of 1934 laid out the timeline and process by which that would happen, with independence fully recognized in ten years.
 Filipino immigration to the mainland United States started soon after the Philippines became a territory.

-During the late 19th and early 20th Century, many Asians and Asian-Americans faced discrimination within the United States.
+During the late 19th and early 20th centuries, many Asians and Asian Americans faced discrimination within the United States.
 Though United States nationals, but not United States citizens.
 Filipinos were not exempt from this nativist sentiment, particularly on the West Coast of the United States.
-Federal and state legislation and other policies that placed limits on Asian-American economic and social lives were applied to Filipinos.
+Federal and state legislation and other policies that placed limits on Asian American economic and social lives were applied to Filipinos.
 The Repatriation Act served as a way to encourage Filipinos to return to the Philippines voluntarily without officially deporting them, and a way for policy makers to act towards domestic sentiment without an international incident.

 The program was largely unsuccessful and transferred fewer than 2,200 Filipinos back to the Philippines, at a time when there were over 45,000 Filipinos reported in the 1930 census in the mainland United States.
 In the October 3, 1938 issue of Time, an article entitled "Philippine Flop" reported that 1,900 Filipinos had returned to the Philippines.
 This failure has often been attributed to the fact that if any Filipino wished to return to the US during the tenure of this program then they would be facing an uphill battle against a quota of only 50 Filipinos allowed into the US per year.

 This act was deemed unconstitutional by the United States Supreme Court in 1940 after 2,190 Filipinos had returned to the Philippines.
 It was succeeded by the Nationality Act of 1940.